citusdata/citus_docs/develop/integrations.rst

 1. **Client subscription complexity.** Any logical decoding publication must be created in duplicate across all nodes.
 An interested application must subscribe to all of them.
-Furthermore, events from each publication are guaranteed to be emitted in the order they happen in the database, but this guarantee does not hold for events arriving from multiple nodes.
+Furthermore, events within each publication are guaranteed to be emitted in the order they happen in the database, but this guarantee does not hold for events arriving from multiple nodes.
 2. **Shard complexity.** (Automatically handled by Citus v11.3+ when the